openfaas/faas-cli/README.md

 > `-f` specifies the file or URL to download your YAML file from.
 The long version of the `-f` flag is: `--yaml`.

-You can also download over HTTP/s:
+You can also download over HTTP(s):

 ```
 $ faas-cli build -f https://raw.githubusercontent.com/openfaas/faas-cli/master/stack.yml